 The cost of books and supplies varies widely depending on the courses you choose.
 It is recommended that you budget between $1,000-$2,000 per year.

-These Bachelor of Arts (B.A.)
+These Bachelor of Science (B.Sc.)
 Toxicology degrees are offered by the University of Saskatchewan's College of Arts and Science: